tapeshjoham/Matching-Game/readme.txt

 [3]audio
 [4]video

 database name: matchinggame //same as repository , not confusions , easy to remember , is it ok ??
+Yaah it is (Tapesh)

 database schema
 [1]adminaccount